 load_plugin_textdomain()

-It is recommended to call the function through the hook plugins_loaded
+It is recommended to call the function on the init hook, but it can also be called earlier on the muplugins_loaded, plugins_loaded hooks.

-Since version 4.6. the function first tries to load the .mo file from the WP_LANG_DIR/plugins/
+Since version 4.6, the function first attempts to load the .mo file from the WP_LANG_DIR/plugins/ folder, usually this is /wp-content/language/plugins.

 Usage